-Chini Maya Negi from Manikhel, Mahankal Rural Municipality, Lalitpur District is 45 years old and used to be a dedicated housewife.
+Chini Maya Negi from Manikhel, Mahankal Rural Municipality in the Lalitpur District, Nepal, is 45 years old and used to be a dedicated housewife.
 She struggled through the worst economic state of her family, caring for a paralyzed brother in law and a husband doing nothing.
 The family was facing difficulty in running the day to day life and deep down in loan.
-The Maoist insurgency of 1996 brought additional difficulties to her family, with the Nepali Force accusing them of supporting the Maoists.
-Few months later, her husband Buddha Bahadur Negi left for Saudi Arab for employment.
-During this time, she also gave birth to a baby boy and on the same day her mother passed away.
-She could not perform the last rituals for her mother which was the most traumatic moment in her life.
-Chini Maya’s challenges did not end here, after a few months of foreign employment her husband fell ill and was back to square one, with him out of work and less income for the family.
-Today Chini Maya walks a different path, trading down the hard path full of challenges; she has established herself as a role model in her community.
-Currently, she runs an oil factory and a paper production company.
-In parallel, she runs two minor companies: On the waste of the oil company she grows mushrooms and in a greenhouse made out of plastic a variety of herbs.
+The insurgency of 1996 brought additional difficulties to her family.
+Due to this, her husband Buddha Bahadur Negi left for Saudi Arabia for employment.
+Chini Maya’s challenges did not end here.
+After a few months her husband fell ill and came back; then the family was left again with very limited income.
+Today Chini Maya walks a different path, treading down the hard path full of challenges; she has established herself as a role model in her community.
+Currently, she and her husband run an oil factory and a paper production company.
+In parallel, they run two minor companies: On the waste of the oil company they grow mushrooms and in a greenhouse made out of plastic a variety of herbs.

 Chini Maya’s new life